 Remember, once you’ve tried them and built your stash of reusable pads, you can easily store your fresh pads in a waterproof bag ready to use, so you can avoid that mad panic if your period starts unexpectedly.

 The decision is yours, but we would definitely encourage you to give reusable pads a try!
-Check out our reusable pad range here.
+Find out more about switching to reusables here.